lucylai96/lucylai96.github.io/blog/gradapps.md

 A good rule of thumb to see if you’re being too general is to replace the school’s name with another schools’, and if the paragraph still makes sense, you’re not being particular enough about why one school is any different from others.
 PS’s can seem formulaic (especially how I just described it now), but remember that it’s still possible to insert your own voice into the statement, and weave together a story given the research experiences that you’ve had.

-The RS: Research Statement a.k.a.”What??
-Another essay?”
+### The RS: Research Statement a.k.a."What??
+Another essay?"
 How does the research statement differ from the personal one?!
 Some schools are annoying and ask you to write PS and RS as two separate essays.
 In my opinion, if a school requires a research statement, your personal statement will look slightly different than how I have outlined it in the above section.In these cases, the PS is more focused on your backstory (there is more space to elaborate about how you became interested in science), whereas the research statement is really reserved for describing the research projects that you’ve worked on in detail.
 Here is a research statement prompt I pulled from one of my applications:
 Please describe your research.
 For each significant experience you have had, describe the scientific context of the problem you addressed, the method you employed, and the conclusion you made from your work.